spacetelescope/jwst/docs/jwst/refpix/arguments.rst

   calculated and applied separately for even- and odd-numbered rows.
   This applies to MIR data only.

-``--siglimit`` (float, default=3.0)
-  The number of standard deviations to use in the iterative sigma clipping algorithm that calculates the mean of the reference pixels.
-The value is used as both the lower and upper bounds in the sigma clipping algorithm.

 ``--ovr_corr_mitigation_ftr`` (float, default=3.0)
   The factor to avoid overcorrection of intermittently bad reference pixels in the IRS2 algorithm.
 This is the number of sigmas away